-If a A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now. provider or credit-reporting body misuses the information in a credit report, they can be fined a significant amount (div 3, sub-div D PA 1988; CR Code).
+If a credit provider or credit-reporting body misuses the information in a credit report, they can be fined a significant amount (div 3, sub-div D PA 1988; CR Code).
 Credit providers cannot use the information in credit reports to market products and services (CR Code).
-It is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). for a credit-reporting body to use or disclose credit-reporting information that is ‘false or misleading in a Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. particular’ (s 20P PA 1988).
+It is an offence for a credit-reporting body to use or disclose credit-reporting information that is ‘false or misleading in a material particular’ (s 20P PA 1988).

 Managing your money

 - Allowances and payments

 - Income tax and Centrelink payments

 - More information about dealing with social security